Tuesday, April 30, 2024

 My parents courted for a year before they married in 1930.
 Roy refused his permission and threatened my dad.
 Mom was savvy to his bad behavior all of her life and called his bluff.
 She told him if he would not sign for her to marry that she didn’t need his permission to get pregnant and he could add another mouth to feed at their table.
 My grandpa lost that battle and signed the paper.
 That netted a thin, troubled truce between may dad and the old rounder.
 Grandma Lottie died in her sleep in early ’46.
 By the fall of ’47 Roy couldn’t maintain a residence by himself and couldn’t draw social security yet.
 My mom Dorothy negotiated a deal with him to a live with us, all of it on her terms.
 He didn’t like being outranked by his daughter and her husband who never liked him to begin with.
 He had always been able to have his way but not any more and his pride was bruised beyond repair.
 It was either our back, upstairs bedroom or live in his car.

 I was 9 at the time.
 My brothers were 12 and 3, neither particularly interested in Grandpa but the two of us grew a different kind of kinship.
 Mom called him ‘Papa’ but my dad wasn’t about to call him anything that familial.
 He just called him by his name, Roy.
 We learned early on that the old man liked be recognized in the morning; “Good morning Grandpa.” to which he would reply in kind.
 One day I greeted him with, “Good morning Roy.”
 He was taken aback, paused and replied, “Good morning Bub.” and went on about his business.
 His rank in that house was #3 and I don’t think he wanted to make waves but he needed to save face, even with a 9-year old.
 From then on I called him by name, Roy and he called me Bub; as if it were an insult but time has a way of softening insults.
 If any of us other than my dad tried to call him Roy he would correct them, with an implied “and don’t forget it.”
 My bothers and cousins wanted to know why I got to call him Roy but their interest waned and it became the norm.
-One way or another, between the two of us, I had risen to his rank or he had dropped to mine.
-I paid attention to him, found it entertaining and educational as well to ask him provocative questions like where he got his calendar with a naked lady for every month and then punctuate my leverage with, “I like February best.”
+One way or another, I had risen to his rank or he had dropped to mine.
+I paid attention to him, found it entertaining and educational as well to ask him provocative questions like where he got his calendar with a naked lady for every month and then exercise my leverage with, “I like February best.”
 We talked about planting trees and bird poop on his windshield; I never was his equal but certainly enjoyed privilege and tolerance that we kept between us.
 In a few years we had enough dirt on each other to explode the family.
-We both felt safe indulging in unauthorized activity, knowing neither would not betray the other.
+We both felt safe indulging in unauthorized activity, knowing neither would betray the other.
 When I went too far teasing or taking liberties that even I couldn’t get away with, I let him catch me and give me swats which was absolutely against my mother’s rules.
 I knew where he kept his booze and ‘Girlie’ magazines which were not supposed to be on the property either.
 We manifest our own brand of (Honor among thieves).

 In 1961 he was in the hospital recovering from a heart attack when he had several more, one after another and at 75 his body gave up.
-I am anticipating my 85th birthday this summer and wonder how Roy would have navigated the 1960’s, another decade with its hippie culture, free love and smoking weed.
+I am anticipating my 85th birthday this summer and wonder how Roy would have navigated the 1960’s with its hippie culture, free love and smoking weed.
 I was an adrenaline junkie and never took comfort in the hippie experience.
 I didn’t approve but then neither did I judge.
 I was too busy with my own business.
 Here I am remembering my grandpa and the lessons I learned in his shadow.
 They say that as long as someone remembers your name and your smile, part of you remains.
 DNA is in there as well but we tend to value the conscious, memory link.
 I’m just feeling a little nostalgic.
 Whatever one’s place in time you want it to fit, and with luck to feel good.